itscola/doubleclick/README.md

 # doubleclick
-A Minecraft mod can left-click by any you want to key on your keyboard. <br>
+A Minecraft mod can add an additional left-click by any you want to key on your keyboard. <br>
 The mod is very very simple.